In pictures: Launch of IDA Drug Therapy Pilot Program in Kenya

 In a historic moment, the Kenyan Ministry of Health piloted a new drug therapy for lymphatic filariasis in November 2018.
 IDA (ivermectin, diethylcarbamazine, albendazole) treatment has the potential to reduce the time to treat and break transmission of lymphatic filariasis (LF) from at least five years down to just two years.

 Globally, 892 million people are at risk of LF — almost half of whom live in Africa — with 3.9 million of those in Kenya.
-We had a team in Kenya following the community drug distributors as they went house-to-house speaking with community members to ensure high coverage rates.
+We had a team in Kenya following the community drug distributors as they went house-to-house speaking with community members and delivering the drugs to ensure high coverage rates.

 Photos from the launch